nalinahuja/qcd/README.md

 #### Make Directory
 <p align="justify">
 The make directory flag allow the user to create a directory at a specified path and automatically switch to that directory once it is created.
 QCD internally adds a symbolic linkage to its lookup file that corresponds to the new directory if QCD is configured to track directories.
-QCDs directory tracking behavior is explained in the <a href="#track-directories">track</a> flag section.
+QCDs directory tracking behavior is explained in the <a href="#track-directories">next</a> section.

-tracking explained in next section.
 </p>

 ```bash